RFS Endorsement Process

 What the RFS team is looking for in an endorsement application:

 - Articulate your “why.”
-We believe that a candidate’s “why” — their rationale for running — is one of the most important parts of a campaign.
-We endorse candidates who are able to explain why they got into this race and their positive vision for their community.
+We endorse candidates who are able to explain why they got into the race and their positive vision for their community.

-- Campaign plans focused on voter contact.
-RFS believes that campaigns are won by knocking on doors and having one-on-one conversations with voters.
+- Campaign plans focused on voter contact (*please note, we understand this might look different because of COVID-19 precautions).
+RFS believes that campaigns are won by having one-on-one conversations with voters.

 - Heart & hustle.
 In many cases our candidates are not the top fundraisers, but they will care the most and be the hardest workers.
-We support candidates who will knock the extra five doors, make the extra five phone calls, and do whatever it takes (within reason and 100% within the constraints of the law) to win their elections and do their absolute best each and every day.
+We support candidates who will do whatever it takes (within reason and 100% within the constraints of the law) to win their elections and do their absolute best each and every day.
 Our candidates are on Team “Get Shit Done.”

 - “Hell yeah” candidates.
 We look at each candidate’s endorsement application, background, and public persona, and say to ourselves, “Is this someone we feel strongly about?”
 If the answer is “hell yeah!”, then we know we have a keeper.